Adriwin06/Blender-Burnout-Paradise-Assets-Manager/README.md

 # Blender Burnout Batch Assets Import

 A simple Blender script to batch import different Burnout Paradise assets into Blender using DGIorio's Burnout Paradise Blender tools.
+### Additional tool
+Another simple Blender script to rename all LODs to a more understandable name, that can help with importing those LODs as LODs of the correct mesh in a game engine.

 ## Prerequisites